feature-engine/feature_engine/docs/user_guide/wrappers/Wrapper.rst

     X_train_t = selector.transform(X_train.fillna(0))
     X_test_t = selector.transform(X_test.fillna(0))

-Even though Feature Engine has its own implementation of OneHotEncoder, you may want to use Scikit-Learn Implementation in order to access different options, such as drop first Category.
+Even though Feature-engine has its own implementation of OneHotEncoder, you may want to use Scikit-Learn's transformer in order to access different options, such as drop first Category.
+In the following example, we show you how to apply Scikit-learn's OneHotEncoder to a subset of categories using the :class:SklearnTransformerWrapper().

 .. code:: python